 The crisis provides a unique opportunity for manufacturers and distributors to rethink several parts of their business.
 How and where to manufacture their products.
-Where to source product and materials.
-What product lines are now more important and lucrative.
+Where to source products and materials.
+What product lines are now more important and lucrative?
 This could be a perfect opportunity for domestic distributors in the U.S. and the U.K. to strengthen their domestic supply chain to reduce dependence on imports and guarantee supply for customers.

 Understanding the market.

 With cross-industry experience and knowledge, sales-i can support the medical sector in meeting the transformative challenges it now faces.
 By using sales-i, new purchase patterns can be understood, complementary product lines can be identified, and customer demand can be acted on.
 Alongside these key benefits, insights are delivered overnight, direct to the device of the salesperson.
-This immediacy of access to sales data will be vital when piecing together the insights into how your customers are dealing with the recovery.
-You can then spend more time talking to your customers, rather than reading through spreadsheets.
+This immediacy of access to sales data will be vital when piecing together insights into how your customers are dealing with the recovery.
+You can then spend more time talking to your customers rather than reading through spreadsheets.